vurhd1/EPICS-APPS-Database-Scripts/README.md

 # EPICS-APPS-Database-Scripts
 PostgreSQL database scripts.
-Created in pythong using psycopg3
+Created in python using psycopg3